 Schizophrenia is a group of severe brain disorders in which people interpret reality abnormally.
-Schizophrenia may result in some combination of hallucinations, delusions and disordered thinking and behavior.
-The ability of people with schizophrenia to function normally and to care for themselves tends to deteriorate over time.
+Schizophrenia may result in some combination of hallucinations, delusions, and disordered thinking and behavior.

 Contrary to some popular belief, schizophrenia isn't split personality or multiple personality.
 The word "schizophrenia" does mean "split mind," but it refers to a disruption of the usual balance of emotions and thinking.

 Schizophrenia is a chronic condition, requiring lifelong treatment.

 Schizophrenia symptoms also can be attributed to other mental illnesses, and no one symptom can pinpoint a diagnosis of schizophrenia.
 In men, schizophrenia symptoms typically start in the teens or 20s.
 In women, schizophrenia symptoms typically begin in the 20s or early 30s.
 It's uncommon for children to be diagnosed with schizophrenia and rare for those older than 45.